Home | Volume 48 | Article number 64

 Results Up Down

 A total of 524 women who met the inclusion criteria were assessed (Table 1).
 The studied group composed of 131 cases and 393 controls the majority were 20-34 years old.
 The median age (range) was 29 (14-45) years and cases were older than the controls (30(16-45) vs. 29(14-47) years; p=0.03).
 The majority of the studied group had 2 to 4 deliveries (55%).
-Parity was comparable between the case's and control groups (all p=0.37).
+Parity was comparable between the cases and control groups (all p=0.37).
 Nearly three-quarters of the studied group was composed of referral patients.
 There was a higher percentage of cases that were referrals when compared to the control group (81% vs. 71%; p=0.02).
 The majority of the studied group (70%) was composed of patients who were exempted or partially paid for service under the national health policy.
 Nonetheless, the percentage of cases and control within the payment category, level of emergence (elective vs. emergency CS), timing of CS (work hours vs. off-hour), and provision of perioperative antibiotics were comparable (all p>0.06).

 A higher proportion of cases had obstructed/prolonged labour (61% vs. 13%) and choriamnionitis (6.1% vs. 1.3%), compared to the control group (all p<0.01) (Table 2).
 Inversely, there were lower proportions of cases with previous uterine scars, compared to their counterparts (17% vs. 29%;p=0.002).
 The proportion of cases and control for other obstetric risk factors, including excessive blood loss, hypertensive disorders, HELLP syndrome, or Heart failure, was comparable.
 A higher proportion of cases had perioperative respiratory distress (4% vs. 0.2%) and cough (21% vs. 7%), compared to the control group (all p<0.001).
 The majority of the studied group (87%) had anaemia.
 Specifically, a higher proportion of cases had moderate (35% vs. 20%) and severe anaemia (13% vs. 5%), and wound sepsis (14% vs. 6%), compared to the control group (all p≤0.001).
 The majority of the studied groups had a vertical (60%) rather than a transverse surgical abdominal scar (28%).
 Nonetheless, a higher proportion of case had a vertical abdominal incision from previous CS, compared to the control group (74% vs.55%;p=0.001).

 The proportion of cases with perioperative constipation, vomiting, ascites, jaundice, Diabetes Mellitus, HIV infection, intraoperative visceral injury, and abdominal tumor was comparable to their counter parts (all p>0.09).
 Additionally, a similar proportion of cases and controls used steroids and had the same number of previous abdominal surgical scars (all p>0.07).
 None of the women smoked or used cytotoxic or other immunosuppressive therapies in the study group.
-Multivariate analyses of patient-related risk factors (Table 3) showed an independent association of burst abdomen cases with chorioaminitis (Odds ratio, OR 4.5, 95% CI 1.3-14.7), cough (OR 3.8, 95%CI 1.9-7.6), wound sepsis (OR 3.2, 95% CI 1.7-6.4) and a vertical midline incision scar (OR 1.9, 95% CI 1.2-3.1), compared to controls.
+Multivariate analyses of patient-related risk factors (Table 3) showed an independent association of burst abdomen cases with chorioamnionitis (Odds ratio, OR 4.5, 95% CI 1.3-14.7), cough (OR 3.8, 95%CI 1.9-7.6), wound sepsis (OR 3.2, 95% CI 1.7-6.4) and a vertical midline incision scar (OR 1.9, 95% CI 1.2-3.1), compared to controls.
 Burst abdomen cases were less likely to have a previous uterine scar, compared to the control group (OR 0.4, 95%CI 0.2-0.6).

 Clinical findings of burst abdomen cases revealed the use of polyglactin 910 sutures (37%) and polypropylene sutures (34%) for closure of abdominal fascia.
 Most of the cases presented completely gapped wounds with intact sutures (70%) that were loosely binding wound margins (62%) with or without a loosened surgical knot.
 Half of the cases were not reported to have SSI and three-quarters of the cases presented on the 7th day or later after the previous CS.
 Maternal outcomes of burst abdomen cases included blood transfusion (50%) peripartum hysterectomy (23%) and admission to ICU (12%).
 Nine out of 131 cases died.
 The documented reason for maternal death was septicemia (3), severe anemia (1), pre-eclampsia/HELLP syndrome (3), and peripartum cardiomyopathy (2).
 The length of hospital stay for surviving cases was an average of 8 days of which the shortest stay was 2 days while the longest stay was 78 days.